Thank you for reading our post, please rate this article at the end.

 5) ID

-What you Shouldn’t Bring
+What you shouldn’t bring

 1) Illegal substances

 This is a no-brainer.
-If you’re planning to cross the Mexican border on an RV, ensure you double-check your RV before leaving your house.
+If you’re planning to cross the Mexican border in an RV, ensure you double-check your RV before leaving your house.
 This will put your mind at ease, knowing the border agents won’t find anything illegal.

 It’s especially true for weed smokers.
 I’m not accusing anyone of being forgetful, but weed tends to break up easily and fall on stuff.
 Nuggets on your pants may re-surface during the inspection, and some asshole border cop may hear none of it.